 Information security and privacy risk, also known as "data risk," refers to vulnerabilities associated with companies' interdependence on data.
 If third parties have data breaches, violate GDPR, or have data held hostage by bad actors, those events may damage downstream supply chain partners who share access to that data.

-Procurement teams need visibility into those companies' data histories and liabilities.
+Procurement teams who want effective supplier risk management should seek visibility into those companies' data histories and liabilities.
 More importantly, procurement teams must remain proactive in their monitoring as their relationships change over time.

 For example, one of your suppliers without access to your internal, confidential data may not present any risk to you now.
 When a supplier doesn’t present clear risk, your team may not vet or track that supplier in detail as a result.
 But information security and data privacy risk isn’t a point-in-time event.
 It must be evaluated continuously.
 If your team chooses to share data with the supplier later so the supplier can perform a critical function, or there is a change of relationship, you will need systems that take those new risks into account.